Warzone2100/warzone2100/doc/PathfindingBench.md

 Scenario data lives in data/mp/tests/ and only takes effect after a full `ninja -C build`.
 Building just the warzone2100 target leaves the packaged mp.wz stale, and a scenario edit silently appears to have no effect.

+## The pathfinding feature bitmask

+Congestion features live behind independent bits of the synced `game.pathfindingBackend` setting, declared in src/pathfinding_backend.h.
+Zero is the legacy planner with none of them, every client in a game runs the same value, and it travels with the game everywhere simulation-affecting options do.
+The bits are independent so mechanisms can be measured alone and in combination, and so a regression can be attributed to the bit that causes it.

+`--pathfindingbackend=` forces a feature set for a run.
+It takes a combined mask or a comma-separated list of values OR'd together, so a known stack plus the flag under test needs no arithmetic, ex. `--pathfindingbackend=7,8`.
+Values with bits no feature defines are rejected with the list of valid ones.

+## Adding a feature

+Append an enum value in src/pathfinding_backend.h with an accessor beside the existing ones, and add the new value to the valid list, help text and rejection message for `--pathfindingbackend` in clparse.cpp.
+The bit values are serialized, so they are fixed once released, only append.
+Put every behavior change behind the accessor: with the bit clear the simulation must be byte-identical, which crcs.sh proves, and with it set the run must reproduce, which --check proves.

+## Producing results for a pull request

+Score the synthetic suite and the acceptance tier, as markdown, against the plain baseline:

+    tests/movebench/run.sh --score --markdown --pathfindingbackend=<features>
+    tests/movebench/run.sh --acceptance --score --markdown --pathfindingbackend=<features>

+To show the marginal effect of one flag on top of an existing stack, score against that stack instead:

+    tests/movebench/run.sh --acceptance --score --markdown \
+        --pathfindingbackend=<stack>,<flag> --against='--pathfindingbackend=<stack>'

+Quote both tables.
+The synthetic cells respond to different mechanisms than the real maps do, and a change that helps one repeatedly turns out to tax the other.